Join us for the 2019 BayCare Clinic Century!

 Our signature event – now in its third year – will start and finish at BayCare Clinic headquarters, 1035 Kepler Drive, on Green Bay’s east side.

 After the ride, enjoy a picnic-style meal.
-We'll also have beers, root beer and diet root beer from Badger State Brewing Co., along with root beer floats!
+We’ll have BBQ pulled pork, pasta salad, cole slaw, chips and cookies from Mackinaw’s Grill & Spirits.
+We'll also have beer, root beer and diet root beer from Badger State Brewing Co., along with root beer floats!

 If you are new to our event, welcome!